OzzyProjects/datalink_layer_sniffer/README.md

-if no interface name is provided, it sniff by default on eno1.
+**if no interface name is provided, it sniff by default on eno1**.
 Easy to change

 You can see an example of output log in file named "example".